tonghia/transaction-history/README.md

   1. Convert the data in csv file into a list of the program data structure.
   2. Filter the list by the period argument.
   3. Calculate total expense and income, and sort the filtered list.
-- The first version is easy to test and understand but it also waste lots of memory by transfer data between each step, the default sort function is not efficient too.
+- The first version is easy to test and understand but it also wastes lots of memory by transfer data between each step, the default sort function is not efficient too.
 It cannot work with a large dataset.
 - In the second version, I intend to improve 2 things:
   - While reading the data, filter by period argument.
 When building the filtered list, apply insertion sort.
   - Divide the original file into chunks and process each chunk in parallel.
 Finally, calculate the total and apply merge sort for each chunk transaction list.
+- The second version may cost me more time than the given deadline.
+So, I modify it, keep the most valued part which is ability to split the csv file into chunks and process each chunk parallely.
+I added a flag to enable this feature, while keep all the logic of the original program.

 ## Design Decisions